Coela

-Coela (or Cœla, even Cela) was a Roman city and bishopric in the province of Europa and is now a Latin Catholic titular see.
+Coela or Cœla (Greek: Κοίλα) was a Roman city and bishopric in the province of Europa and is now a Latin Catholic titular see.

 History

 The site of the Ancient city is at modern Kilya, in European Turkey.
 It was import enough to become a bishopric, suffragan of the Metropolitan of Perinthus, the archbishopric in the capital of the Roman province of Europa.

 Ecclesiastic history

 Coela was the seat an ancient episcopal see of the Roman province of Europe in the civil diocese of Thrace.
 It was part of the patriarchate of Constantinople and was suffragan of the archdiocese of Eraclea.

 The Notitiae Episcopatuum of the patriarchate of Constantinople reflect this evolution.
 The oldest Notitiae, from the seventh to the first half of the ninth century, report only the diocese of Cela; with the Notitia attributed to the emperor Leo VI and datable at the beginning of the tenth century, Cela disappears while the diocese of Madito makes an appearance among the suffragans of Heraclea, uninterruptedly documented in the Notitiae up to the fourteenth century.

 Today the diocese is a suppressed seat of the patriarchate of Constantinople and a titular seat of the Roman Catholic Church.